TCHC is doing Telehealth video visits

-With the spread of the COVID-19 virus, Thomas Chittenden Health Center has started offering telehealth services.
-This allows our patients to receive the care and advice they need from the comfort and safety of their own home.
-While telehealth may not be appropriate for all medical conditions, we have found that many acute medical issues and chronic conditions can be diagnosed and managed with this new tool.
+With the spread of the COVID-19 virus, Thomas Chittenden Health Center is encouraging telehealth services as a way for patients to receive the care and advice they need from the comfort and safety of their own home.
+While telehealth may not be appropriate for all medical conditions, we have found that many acute medical issues and chronic conditions, as well as preventive care, can be addressed with this new tool.
 We are asking that even healthy patients who are not in a high-risk group still avoid being seen physically in the office if possible in order to prevent community spread.
 Our goal is to keep all of our patients as healthy as possible, which means every patient doing as much as possible over the telephone or by video visit.

 See answers to our most frequently asked questions below!